-- NOTE: $50 fee must be paid within 30 days of the inspection.
-No Certificate of Compliance (CoC) is issued until the fee is paid.
+- $50 fee or fees must be paid within 30 days of the inspection in order to receive a Certificate of Compliance (CoC).

-- Violations not abated within reasonable time-frame (30 days): 1-year waiver CoC issued once the violations are addressed
+- Violations not abated within a reasonable time frame (30 days): 1-year waiver CoC is issued once the violations are abated.

 - If no violations are cited or minor violations are abated within a reasonable time, a 4-four-year waiver and a Certificate of Compliance is issued.

 - Payment after 30 days will result in a 1-one-year Certificate of Compliance being issued.

 - 1-year Certificate of Compliance is issued if violations cited are not abated within a reasonable period of time.